NemesisUA/reactjs-interview-questions/README.md

 7.  ### When to use a Class Component over a Function Component?

-    After the addition of Hooks(i.e. React 16.8 onwards) it is always recommended to use Function components over Class components in React.
-Because you could use state, lifecycle methods and other features that were only available in class component present in function component too.
+    After the addition of Hooks(**React 16.8**) it is always recommended to use Function components over Class components in React.

     But even there are two reasons to use Class components over Function components.

-    1. If you need a React functionality whose Function component equivalent is not present yet, like Error Boundaries.
+    - If you need a React functionality whose Function component equivalent is not present yet, like Error Boundaries.
-    2. In older versions, If the component needs _state or lifecycle methods_ then you need to use class component.
+    - In older versions, If the component needs _state or lifecycle methods_ then you need to use class component.

-    So the summary to this question is as follows:

-    **Use Function Components:**

-    - If you don't need state or lifecycle methods, and your component is purely presentational.
-    - For simplicity, readability, and modern code practices, especially with the use of React Hooks for state and side effects.

-    **Use Class Components:**

-    - If you need to manage state or use lifecycle methods.
-    - In scenarios where backward compatibility or integration with older code is necessary.

-    **Note:** You can also use reusable [react error boundary](https://github.com/bvaughn/react-error-boundary) third-party component without writing any class. i.e, No need to use class components for Error boundaries.
+    **Note:** You can also use reusable [react error boundary](https://github.com/bvaughn/react-error-boundary) third-party component without writing any class.

-    The usage of Error boundaries from the above library is quite straight forward.

     > **_Note when using react-error-boundary:_** ErrorBoundary is a client component.
 You can only pass props to it that are serializable or use it in files that have a `"use client";` directive.